semaphore-protocol/website/versioned_docs/version-V3/guides/identities.md

 :::tip
 Building a system to save or recover secret values of Semaphore identities is nontrivial.
-You may choose to delegate such functionality to existing wallets such as Metamask--for example:
+You may choose to delegate such functionality to existing wallets such as Metamask.
+For example:

 1. In Metamask, a user signs a message with the private key of their Ethereum account.
 2. In your application, the user creates a deterministic identity with the signed message.